anoma/namada/README.md

 - `debug`
 - `trace`

-To reduce amount of logging from Tendermint ABCI, which has a lot of `debug` logging, use e.g. `ANOMA_LOG=debug,tendermint_abci=warn`.
+The default is set to `info` for all the modules, expect for Tendermint ABCI, which has a lot of `debug` logging.

+For more fine-grained logging levels settings, please refer to the [tracing subscriber docs](https://docs.rs/tracing-subscriber/0.2.18/tracing_subscriber/struct.EnvFilter.html#directives) for more information.